GandhiCloudLab/envizi-travel-usecase/readme.md

 The emissions page shows the `scope 1`  (1), ` scope 2`  (2), ` scope 3`  (3) emission details here.

-It also shows the locationwise (4) details.
+It also shows the location wise (4) details.

 <img src="images/img60-sus-executive-report-2.png">